thewakar22/shopify-schema-markup/README.md

      }
      ```

+3. **Publishing Your Changes:**
+   - Save the edit and preview the page.

-3. **Testing Your Markup:**
+4. **Testing Your Markup:**
-   - Use Google's Structured Data Testing Tool to validate your schema markup.
+   - Use Google's Structured Data Testing Tool to validate your schema markup (check resources below).
-   - Fix any errors or warnings.

-4. **Publishing Your Changes:**
-   - Commit your changes to this repository.
-   - Push them to GitHub.

 ## Disclaimer
 This is an work in progress repo, so I will keep updating it with more information after finishing more tests.
+   - Known issues with code
+     - If your product listing doesn’t have any reviews, you might encounter an error when testing with "Google Rich Snippets testing Tool".
+     -  You’ll see some warnings because code is missing some values realted to product listing.
+     -  Every website is unique, like snowflakes!
+So, this solution isn’t one-size-fits-all.
+But hey, before you hit that “save” button, test everything out.
+Make sure your website doesn’t break.
+And remember, I’m not a coding wizard, so if things go haywire, it’s not my fault! 😅

 ## Resources
 - Schema.org Validator: <https://validator.schema.org/>